 Working Over A Troublesome Area

 Nevertheless, it was right there about 3 inches under the ground.
-We certainly were not going to remove the dry well – so we had to get creative.
+And we certainly were not going to remove the dry well.
+So, we had to get creative.

 Paver Base Panels

 In a combination of window shopping for pavers and browsing online, we found a new and innovative product called Paver Base Panels.